How we made it

 Soil: Shell limestone

-Élevage in a 1 year old 1200l barrel
+Malolactic fermentation and aging in a two year old 1.200l barrel

 Total SO2 (nothing added): 8 mg/l